jhw2167/JAN_ORM_p1/README.md

 Annotation | Purpose
 -----------|--------
 @Table(name = "table_name") | Indicates to the ORM that this class is associated with table 'table_name'
-@Column() | Indicates to the ORM that this field is a column in the table.<p>The column name is automatically the field name.
+@Column() | Indicates to the ORM that this field is a column in the table.<br/>The column name is automatically the field name.
-@PrimaryKey | Indicates to the ORM that this field is a Prmary key <p>Each class can only have one primary key.
+@PrimaryKey | Indicates to the ORM that this field is a Prmary key <br/>Each class can only have one primary key.
 @ForeignKey(refColumn = "ref_field", refClass = "ref_class") | Indicates to the ORM that this field is a Foreign Key that references class 'ref_class' and its field 'ref_field'
 @CheckColumn(checkStmt = "check_statement") | Indicates to the ORM that this field is must undergo the "check_statement" before the record can be added to the table
 @NotNull() | Indicates to the ORM that this field cannot be null